yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`BB_ALLOWED_NETWORKS`
       Specifies a space-delimited list of hosts that the fetcher is allowed to use to obtain the required source code.
-Following are considerations surrounding this variable:
+Here are considerations surrounding this variable:

       -  This host list is only used if :term:`BB_NO_NETWORK` is either not set